top of page

 3. Police Reports and Accident Reconstruction

-After a chain reaction accident, the police will typically file a report.
+After a chain reaction accident car accident, the police will typically file a report.
 These reports often include their assessment of fault, which can serve as a crucial piece of evidence.
 Additionally, accident reconstruction experts can help establish the sequence of events and fault.

 Steps to Take After a Chain Reaction Accident